 a) Play one Diplomacy card.
 When playing the very first card during your Activation, you don't need to fulfill any special requirements!
 This card doesn't have to connect to any Bonuses or Keys.
 It just needs to line properly with the previous card in the Sequence, which will cause its bottom Key to join with the bottom Key of the previous card.
-After you play the card, resolve it in the following order:
+After you play the card: